courtois-neuromod/cneuromod_docs/source/ACCESS.md

 ## Data Transfer Agreement (DTA)

 To access the cneuromod dataset, it is required to complete a form with a brief description of planned analyses, and complete an inter-institutional data transfer agreement.
-Links to relevant forms can be found on the [access request page](https://www.cneuromod.ca/access/access/).The data transfer agreement must be signed by the researcher responsible for the project as well as a representant of the main acadamic institution where the research team is affiliated.
+Links to relevant forms can be found on the [access request page](https://www.cneuromod.ca/access/access/).The data transfer agreement must be signed by the researcher responsible for the project as well as a representative of the main academic institution where the research team is affiliated.
 The application will be evaluated by a data access committee and, if approved, a transfer key will be shared with the research team in order to transfer the data (see [Downloading the dataset](downloading) section below).

 ## Ethics